gratipay/grtp.co/README.md

 ```

 Then you can `git push prod`.
 There's a post-receive hook that updates the
-filesystem on the droplet and runs the grunt `minify` task that deploys
+filesystem on the droplet and runs the grunt `deploy` task that minifies
-code by copying files from `lib` to `www` with some processing.
+code and copies files from `lib` to `www`.

 ## Contributing